-Noted gem dealer and jewelry designer Philip Zahm talks about emeralds and more.
+Noted gem dealer and jewelry designer Philip Zahm talks to Cynthia Unninayar about his experience with emeralds and more.

 "My initial experience in buying emeralds was in 1978 on my very first trip to Brazil.
 I only knew that the town of Teofilo Otoni, in the state of Minas Gerais, was where I needed to go," reminisces noted designer and gem dealer, Philip Zahm.

 “I didn't buy very many emeralds on that first trip,” he reminisces.
 “It was a huge learning experience for me on so many levels, and represented a big move into the realm of more expensive gemstones.”
 Previously, he had been working primarily with cabochons, mainly fire agates and opal, but in Brazil he purchased mostly faceted tourmaline, aquamarine and topaz.

 Following this trip, he went back to Brazil several times a year and learned the language.
 “I also learned a lot about Brazilian emeralds and the way they were treated.”
 In 1981, a rich deposit of emeralds was found in the state of Goiás in Brazil, so Zahm and a friend flew to Goiânia, where they rented a car and drove fifty miles on small gravel roads to a tiny village where people were mining emeralds along the river.
 “It was quite an experience because no other foreigners were there.
 It was only the Brazilians.
 But, in the end, we did not find anything worthwhile.”

 In 1983, Zahm traveled to Bogotá in search of the famed Colombian emeralds.
 “In Colombia, emeralds are the only game in town,” he adds.
 For three days, he sat in the office of a Japanese dealer, looking at all the emeralds that came through.
 “I spent over $30,000 on that trip, but did not return to Colombia for several years.”